rachwrong/ICT2202-SH4US/README.md

 # ICT2202-SH4US

-Audio Analysis for MP3 & WAV files on Python - Audio Digger
+Audio Analysis for MP3 & WAV files on Python - AudioDigger

 A light weight program that is created to let user do audio analysis easily and quickly.